Grab Your Free Funnel and Video Sales Letter Script Now

 When should you discard an idea?

 There comes a time when you have to look at it realistic ideas.
 While you might love to live stream from the bottom of the ocean, it’s probably not possible.
 It would be best to weigh how much time, effort, and money you are willing to invest in a project.
-It would be great if you also looked into the laws to make sure your illegal ideas.
+It would be great if you also looked into the laws to ensure your illegal ideas.

 Find a balance between something popular and something that interests you.
-An idea might be feasible for you, but you might find that it doesn’t interest you.
+An idea might be feasible for you, but you might find it doesn’t interest you.

 A video might become more popular because you’re following a trend, but you won’t get the right people interested in your work if the topic doesn’t interest you.
 They may like the one video you made, but they may not regularly watch your post content.